isabella232/experience-manager-headless-adaptive-forms.en/help/setup-development-environment-for-sandbox.md

     * Set `appId` to define the Maven artifactId, the component, config and content folder names, and client library names.
     * Set `groupId` to define the Maven groupId and the Java&trade; Source Package.
     * Use the `includeFormsenrollment=y` option to include Forms specific configurations, themes, templates, Core Components, and dependencies required to create Adaptive Forms.
-    * Use the `includeFormsheadless=y` option to include Forms Core Components and dependencies required to include Headless Adaptive Forms functionality.
+    * Use the `includeFormsheadless=y` option to include Forms Core Components and dependencies required to include Headless adaptive forms functionality.
 On enabling this option, the following are included:
         * The **Blank with core components** template with [core components](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/introduction.html?lang=en).
         * A frontend React module, `ui.frontend.react.forms.af`.
-It helps you render headless adaptive form in a react app.
+It helps you render Headless adaptive form in a react app.

 +++&reg;&reg;&reg;